LUMIVERO/C6-Citation-Style-Scripts/Components/CED Edition/CED003 Prefix + suffix for Edition depending on the content of the Language field/readme.de.md

 # Prefix and suffix for Edition depending on the content of the "Language" field

-Die Auflageninformationen abhängig von der Sprache des Titels unterschiedlich zitieren.
+Im Literaturverzeichnis sollen die Auflagen-Angaben in der Sprache erscheinen, in der die Publikation veröffentlicht wurde.

 ## Voraussetzungen
 Citavi 5 (oder höher)